Published: August 2020 | Updated: August 2022

 Your 15-year-old horse is 49.5 in human years!
 Time to start planning that big milestone birthday party...

 The average lifespan of a domestic horse is between 25 and 33 years.
-Different factors play into this, including nutrition, management, breed, size, etc.
+Different factors play into this, including nutrition, management, preventative care, breed and size, to name a few.

 Smaller horse breeds (like ponies) typically mature faster and have a reputation for living longer, sometimes into their 40s (in horse years!), while larger breeds (like Warmbloods) typically require more time for maturation and development.